 This competition is open to artists of all levels in the United States and accepts all visual arts (including video).

-In 2013, the Arts Council hosted the 10th Annual Literary and 2nd Annual Youth Literary Competitions!
+In 2014, the Arts Council hosted the 11th Annual Literary and 3rd Annual Youth Literary Competitions.
 Entries were accepted in two categories: short story and poetry.

-Contratulations to the winners of the 2013 Literary Competition!
+Congratulations to the winners of the 2014 Literary Competitions!

 Awards for the 11th Annual Literary Competition | Poetry